-A full description of BMPs in place at SAN to prevent or eliminate prohibited water discharges is in Appendix B. Examples of the potential sources of prohibited discharges at SAN and corresponding BMPs to prevent them include:
+A full description of BMPs in place at SAN to prevent or eliminate unauthorized non-storm water discharges is in Appendix B. Examples of the potential sources of unauthorized non-storm water discharges at SAN and corresponding BMPs to prevent them include:

-- Aircraft and Vehicle Washing: Washing of equipment, vehicles, and aircraft is to be performed at designated wash areas where wash water is collected, recycled, or connected to an approved sanitary sewer connection.
-The designated wash areas at SAN include in the Wash Bay Facility, Menzies wash rack, and the RCC.
-The Wash Rack operated by American Airlines was removed in 2016.
-The Wash Bay Facility and Menzies wash area are both bermed and all flow is directed to a sump, an OWS, or the sanitary sewer.
-The Menzies wash area drains to the sanitary sewer.
-Rental vehicles are washed in the RCC's QTA area, located in the parking garage structure.
-The car washes within the RCC structure have a closed loop system where the water drains to an OWS, is treated using reverse osmosis, and reused within the car wash.
-Additionally, there is no threat of an unauthorized NSWD because this activity is performed within the RCC structure which is covered and is not exposed to storm water.
+• Aircraft and Vehicle Washing: Washing of equipment, vehicles, and aircraft is prohibited by the Authority, unless it is performed at the designated wash areas located at the Wash Bay Facility, where wash water is collected and recycled, and the American Airlines aircraft wash rack.
+Both areas are bermed and direct all flow to a sump, an OWS, or the sanitary sewer.
+All fluids in the American Airlines facility go through an OWS and are collected in a sump and then discharged to the sanitary sewer.

+During a storm event, the valve is switched to discharge the storm water to the storm drain system and no washing is performed.
+The ASIG wash area drains to the sanitary sewer.
 The use of a control nozzle on all hoses is recommended to minimize the amount of water used.
-According to City of San Diego water conservation measures, vehicles, equipment, and aircraft should be washed only during the following time increments: - November 1 to May 31: 4:00 pm to 10:00 am; and
+According to City of San Diego water conservation measures, vehicles, equipment, and aircraft should be washed only during the following time increments: